Marc Bolan: Legacy

-The Cameron Crowe-created movie Almost Famous features a scene where a Black Sabbath groupie is telling aspiring journalist William Miller (said to be created in Crowe's own image) about how, "Marc Bolan broke her heart, man.
-It's famous," regarding the character of Penny Lane, played by Kate Hudson.
-In 2000, Naoki Urasawa created a Japanese manga entitled 20th Century Boys that was inspired by Marc Bolan's song, "20th Century Boy".
+The Cameron Crowe-created movie Almost Famous features a scene in which a Black Sabbath groupie is telling aspiring journalist William Miller about how "Marc Bolan broke her heart, man.
+It's famous", regarding the character of Penny Lane, played by Kate Hudson.
+In 2000, Naoki Urasawa created a Japanese manga entitled 20th Century Boys that was inspired by Marc Bolan's song "20th Century Boy".
 The series is a multiple award-winner, and has also been released in North America.
 The story was adopted into three successful live-action movies from 2008 to 2009, which were also released in the US, Canada and the UK.